welovekpop/munar/README.md

 1. Copy `creds.json.example` to `creds.json`
 1. Update your bot account credentials in `creds.json`

-Module-specific configuration is kept in the `/.config` directory, using the [Config](./src/modules/Config.module.js) module.
-Modules are configured at runtime, using the `!get` and `!set` commands. `!get` takes a module name and an option name, `!set` takes a module name, an option name and a value.
+Module-specific configuration is kept in the `/.config` directory.
+Modules are configured at runtime, using the `!get` and `!set` commands.
+`!get` takes a module name and an option name, `!set` takes a module name, an option name and a value.

 ```
 !get historyskip limit